task-mule/task-mule/README.md

 # Features

+- Create a build script or automation script in JavaScript.
 - Define tasks in JavaScript and use whatever npm modules you like.
-- Both procedural and config driven scripts.
-Create your tasks in code, provide options via configuration.
 - Create hierachies of tasks.
 - Run a task and all its children.
 - Color logging.